-North Harbor Tower is a full-amenity building with a solid amenities package and free Wi-Fi in the amenities areas.
+North Harbor is a full-amenity building with a solid amenities package and free Wi-Fi in the amenities areas.

 The building has a fitness center with cardio and weight-training equipment, and a dry sauna.
 A separate fitness studio hosts free Yoga, Pilates, and Zumba classes.

-North Harbor Tower has a business center, a library with a conference table, and a party room with billiards table, shuffleboard and a catering kitchen.
+North Harbor has a business center, a library with a conference table, and a party room with billiards table, shuffleboard and a catering kitchen.

 The building also has bike storage, free resident storage lockers (two with 3-bedroom apartments) and furnished suites to accommodate overnight guests and visiting family.